PRO-LIFE SCHOLARSHIPS

 Requirements

-Beginning in August, students will receive the scholarship in three disbursements totaling $1,000 per semester.
+Beginning in August, students will receive the scholarship in three disbursements per semester.
 Failure to comply with each requirement below will render a student ineligible to receive further funding.

-New scholars will learn how to persuade pro-choice people using ADA’s 7-minute argument and how to teach the argument to other students during the all-expenses-paid summer training.
-Summer training is 2-weeks.
-During week 1 scholars will learn ADA’s arguments and practice on their own campus.
-During week 2, scholars will take an all-expenses-paid trip to another campus and practice teaching the argument to volunteers at that destination.
+New scholars will learn ADA’s 7-minute pro-life argument and how to survey on abortion during the all-expenses-paid summer training.
+Summer training is 2-weeks for Leadership scholars and 1-week for Fellowship scholars.
 Training dates are finalized in May based on finalists availability.
 You will be asked to submit availability with your application.

-• Weekly Dialogue Team Meetings: Scholars will host a 1 hour weekly meeting on campus for all members of the Dialogue Team (scholars and non-scholar volunteers).
-The purpose of these meetings is to share stories from campus, bond as a group and prepare for upcoming events.
+- Weekly Dialogue Team Meetings: Scholars will lead/help with a 1 hour weekly meeting on campus for all members of the Dialogue Team (scholars and non-scholar volunteers).

-• Dialogue trainings hosted by ADA staff: As leaders of the Dialogue Team, scholars will help advertise, recruit, lead and attend dialogue trainings for non-scholar volunteers.
+- Pro-Life Apologetics trainings hosted by ADA staff: Scholars will help advertise, recruit, lead and attend pro-life apologetics trainings for non-scholar volunteers.
 All time spent recruiting for these training counts towards scholar hours.

-• Dialogue Team Leadership: Scholars will work together to run the Dialogue Team on their campus.
-Scholars can receive hours for leadership tasks that need to be done for the team; such as taking photos, booking rooms, leading meeting, etc.
+- Administrative Tasks: Scholars can receive hours for various tasks that need to be done for their team; such as taking photos, booking rooms, logging surveys, leading meeting, etc.

-• Advertise and recruit peers to attend Dialogue Trainings and join the ADA Dialogue Team:
+- Advertise and recruit peers to attend Pro-Life Apologetics trainings and join the ADA Dialogue Team:

 Note: Non-scholar volunteers are eligible to apply for the scholarship during the following academic year and will be given preferential acceptance based on volunteer involvement during the prior year.